 Collectively, the Group of 20 accounts for about 85 percent of global economic output.
 The 1997 Asian financial crisis prompted the creation of the group.
 The G-20 includes industrialized nations and developing economies, which focus on economic issues and economic policy coordination.

-"If you look at the trend lines in the 21st century, the rise of Asia, the rise of individual countries within Asia, is one of the defining stories of our time," Ben Rhodes, deputy national security adviser for strategic communications said ahead of Obama's Asia trip.
+"If you look at the trend lines in the 21st century, the rise of Asia, the rise of individual countries within Asia, is one of the defining stories of our time," Rhodes said.